 Legacy preferences also are widespread.
-Among elite national institutions, almost three-quarters of research universities and virtually all liberal arts colleges grant legacy preferences.4 While some colleges and universities try to downplay the impact of legacy preferences, calling them "tie breakers" in very close admissions calls, the research suggests that their weight is significant.
-Princeton scholar Thomas Espenshade and colleagues find that, among applicants to elite colleges, legacy status was worth the equivalent of scoring 160 points higher on the SAT (on a 400-1600 point scale).5
+Among elite national institutions, almost three-quarters of research universities and virtually all liberal arts colleges grant legacy preferences.
+While some colleges and universities try to downplay the impact of legacy preferences, calling them "tie breakers" in very close admission calls, the research suggests that their weight is significant.
+Princeton scholar Thomas Espenshade and colleagues find that, among applicants to elite colleges, legacy status is worth the equivalent of scoring 160 points higher on the SAT (on a 400-1600 point scale).

-To date, however, there have been no state ballot initiatives, only one lower court case, and not a single book-length treatment of the issue.6 This issue brief, which draws upon an edited volume of essays entitled, Affirmative Action for the Rich, is an effort to begin to remedy the gap in the scholarly literature.7 Drawing upon a wide range of academics, journalists, and legal practitioners, this brief sketches the origins of legacy preferences, examines the philosophical issues they raise, outlines the extent of their use today, studies their impact on university fund-raising, and reviews their implications for civil rights.
-In addition, the brief outlines two new theories challenging the legality of legacy preferences, examines how a judge might review those claims, and assesses public policy options for curtailing alumni preferences.
+To date, however, there have been no state ballot initiatives, only one lower court case, and not a single book-length treatment of the issue.
+This volume of essays is an effort to begin to remedy the gap in the scholarly literature.
+Drawing upon a wide range of academics, journalists, and legal practitioners, this book sketches the origins of legacy preferences, examines the philosophical issues they raise, outlines the extent of their use today, studies their impact on university fund-raising, and reviews their implications for civil rights.
+In addition, the book outlines two new theories challenging the legality of legacy preferences, examines how a judge might review those claims, and assesses public policy options for curtailing alumni preferences.